K4minski/PasswordGenerator/README.md

 # PasswordGenerator

-Simple tool that make a 16-length complex password for the user.
+Simple tool that automatically generates a 16-length random and complex password for the user.